 Exemptions from reporting the USI

-RTOs with an exemption won’t need to include a USI in AVETMISS compliant data submissions to the National Vet Provider Collection.
+Registered Training Organisations (RTOs) with an exemption won’t need to include a USI in Australian Vocational Education and Training Management Information Statistical Standard (AVETMISS) compliant data submissions to the National Vocational Education and Training (VET) Provider Collection.

 If you are delivering exempted training you are required to inform your students before their commencement, that their training will not:

 - be included in the National VET Provider Collection.

 Exemptions for training providers

 A provider can be exempted by their regulator from the need to collect and submit AVETMISS compliant data.
 Under section 5.3 of the National VET Data Policy, this can be on the grounds that submission of such data would: